-Arizona’s current minimum wage for tipped employees is $4.90.
-AZ Statute 23-363(C) In addition to paying this wage, employers must ensure that tipped employees are paid the regular minimum wage rate of $7.90 when the tipped wage rate is combined with tips received.
+Arizona allows employers to take a $3.00 tip credit towards its minimum wage obligation for tipped employees.
+AZ Statute 23-363(C) When taking the tipped credit, employers must ensure that tipped employees are paid the regular minimum wage rate when the tipped wage rate is combined with tips received.
 If the tipped wage plus tips does not meet the regular minimum wage threshold, the employer is required to make up the difference.
 AZ Statute 23-363; AZ Admin.
 Code R20-5-1206(B)

 Arizona minimum wage laws require employers to provide notice to employees when they are hired or first assigned to a position that customarily and regularly receives tips that they will be paid the tipped minimum wage or any wage greater than the tipped minimum wage but less than the standard minimum wage.
 Thereafter, the employer must provide such tipped employees written notice each pay period of the amount per hour the employer has taken as a tip credit (the difference between the standard minimum wage and the hourly wage paid the employee).
 AZ Admin.
 Code R20-5-1207(C)

 Arizona minimum wage laws allow employers to require or permit employees to pool, share, or split tips.
 AZ Admin.
 Code R20-5-1206(E) The amount each employee receives after the tips are split is considered the tips of the employee for reporting purposes.
 AZ Admin.
 Code R20-5-1207(B) Employers may require employees who customarily and regularly to share tips with employees who do not customarily and regularly receive tips, such as managers and food preparers; however, the employer may not pay the tipped minimum wage to the employees who do not customarily and regularly receive them.
 AZ Admin.
 Code R20-5-1207(B)(4)